| A wireless communications provider supports

 wireless device.
 Fraud detection is problematic due to the lack

+of system-enforced controls and logging of system activity.
 The support systems were re-implemented utilizing J2EE server components

 and a three-tier architectural model.
 With the re-implementation